Topic: Engineering to Improve the Quality of Life in Winter

 PROCUREMENT CREDIT CARD

-A Dartmouth College credit card is available in the Accounting Office (Cummings, Room 111).
+A Dartmouth College credit card is available in the Finance Office (Cummings, Room 111).
 Please do not take the credit card until you are ready to place the order.
 When you receive the credit card, your student ID will be required to be left until the credit card is returned.
 A credit card form will be given to record your purchase and must be returned with the credit card, THIS IS THE ONLY RECORD OF THE TRANSACTION.
 The individual cardholder is responsible for the card until it is returned.
 As the responsible person, you are the only one who can make purchases with the card.